-In 2010, we became recognized as an Associate Member of the Canadian Nurses Association.
+In 2010, we became recognized as an Associate Member of the CNA.
 We continue to grow as an association, striving towards our vision to provide a national voice for nurses in primary care through leadership, mentorship and fostering expertise.

 Adopted at General Meeting: